 Avoid Driving If At All Possible.

 Easier said than done, right?
 Life doesn’t want to stop just because the weather said so.
 But ask yourself, is the need to get out worth the potential loss, be it a costly accident or a life, really worth it?
-Our rule is: if the school systems close, we do too.
+The rule we’d adopted after hearing it from a Pedestrian accident lawyer is: if the school systems close, the city should too.
 They won’t risk children’s lives for a day of school, why should you risk yours to go to work or run errands?
 Stock up your kitchen and other essentials before bad weather, so you are not forced to go out.

 If You Must Drive, Follow The Rules.